DFreds/dfreds-module-docs/docs/free-modules/obvious-settings/index.md

 ## Features

 - Displays what settings are client based or world based
-- Shows when a setting is not set to it's default value
+- Shows when a setting is not set to its default value

 ## Configuration